ERnsTL/flowd/README.md

 Testing:
 * Planned, there is support in the FBP Network Protocol and in other runtimes for comparison.
 (TODO)

+Persistence:
+* TODO

+    in order to not having to build up the network again after restart ;-) "never lose your data"
+    TODO where is the button in noflo-ui to trigger persistence?
+    TODO automatic saving in time intervals?
+    TODO integrity checker
+        critical and non-critical errors
+        critical - cannot load, cannot start network noncritical - found missing connections, unconnected ports, unavailable components.
+    TODO keep .bak file of previous version
+    TODO saving on ctrl-c?
+No, ctrl-c means "abort".

 Checkpointing:
 * Planned, much later.